Job offers and employment contracts

 Taking time off work

-Depending on your type of employment, you are entitled to certain time off work:
+Depending on your type of employment, you are entitled to certain time off work.
+Find out about:

 Safety at work